jbgraham073/ai_group_project_3/README.md

 3. Use the sentiment analysis and modification scripts to analyze and modify song lyrics.
 4. Launch the Gradio app to interact with the models through a user-friendly interface.

+## APIs
+We executed APIs for:
+1. lyrics genius.com
+2. ChatGPT

-## Contributing
+## Issues:
-We welcome contributions!
-Please open an issue or submit a pull request.
+We were not able to upload the actual models to github due to their size (1.6gb) even as a zip file.

 ## Acknowledgements
-Special thanks to Matt Hergott, our amazing instructor.
+Special thanks to Matt Hergott, our wonderful and awesome instructor.

-Also shouting out to the creators of BERT, VADER, and Gradio for their invaluable tools and resources.